-6.1 Travelling allowances are payable to any elected member (including a co-opted member and/or an appointed member (see paragraph 7 below) and/or independent persons consulted as part of the Council's Standards arrangements) in accordance with the rates set out in Table 5.
+6.1 Travelling allowances are payable to any elected member (including a co-opted member and/or an appointed member (see paragraph 7 below) and/or independent persons consulted as part of the Council's

+Standards arrangements) in accordance with the rates set out in Table 5.

 - 6.2 If elected members are using their own transport, the mileage claimed should be the mileage as calculated by Internal Audit and recorded on the on-line expenses claims system.
 The mileage claimed for must, if necessary, be properly justified by the elected member recording the starting point of their route, particularly if additional mileage results from, for example, authorised visits to other sites on the route. - 6.3 When it is financially advantageous to the County Council to do so, elected members should use any transport arranged by officers to travel to meetings or site visits, etc. - 6.4 It is possible for senior citizens to apply for and obtain the appropriate rail card entitling them to concessionary fares at about half the full price.
 The County Council has agreed, where "senior citizen" elected members are willing to use this privilege when travelling on County Council business, to reimburse the elected member on the first occasion used, the cost of the appropriate annual "senior citizen" rail card.
-The actual cost of travel must be claimed when the facility is used. - 6.5 If the elected member uses public transport facilities, then the following rates apply:
+The actual cost of travel must be claimed when the facility is used.

-Mode of travel Maximum rates Public transport Standard rail fare or bus fares (within county) Standard rail rare or bus rares Chandand has favor Public transport Standard bus fares (outside county) Standard or first-class rail fare Note 1: Elected members are asked to use their discretion in travelling first-class.
-For example, an off- peak journey to London might be comfortably managed in second-class.
+Mode of travel Maximum rates Public transport Standard rail fare or bus fares (within county) Public transport Standard bus fares (outside county) Standard or first-class rail fare Note 1: Elected members are asked to use their discretion in travelling first-class.
+For example, an off-peak journey to London might be comfortably managed in second-class.
 Travel at peak times or needing confidential discussions on route may suggest first-class as more appropriate Note 2: In the majority of cases elected member travel should be booked through officers and in advance to ensure the most advantageous rates.
-However, if urgency dictates that an elected member purchases tickets themselves, the receipt must be kept as proof for reimbursement of actual costs incurred Taxicab or cabs (i) In cases of Actual fare and reasonable gratuity urgency where no , totalar range and reasonable grataity public transport is reasonably available Not evereding the amount of the fore for travel by (ii) In other cases Not exceeding the amount of the fare for travel by appropriate public transport.
+However, if urgency dictates that an elected member purchases tickets themselves, the receipt must be kept as proof for reimbursement of actual costs incurred Taxicab or cabs (i) In cases of urgency where no public transport is Actual fare and reasonable gratuity